DmitriiK/telegram_rag_search/README.md

 #### Setup
 - use *pipenv install* command to install dependencies
-- use [docker-compose.yaml](docker-compose.yaml) file to launch Elastick Search container
+- use [docker-compose.yaml](docker-compose.yaml) file to launch Elastick Search container (note, for MacOS without docker desktop might need to do "colima start" before "docker-compose up")
 - mind basic parameters inside [config file](src/config.py)
 - assign you OPENAI_API_KEY either as env variable, or write to *.env* file

 ### Not implemented yet, but in plans
-- Make from this telegram bot, or\and make Streamlit application as UI.
+- Make from this telegram bot
 - create ETL for pulling the new messages from the chat and pushing the documents to ES index
 -